brownlegion/list-beacons/readme.md

 Bleacon.startScanning()
 ```

-Same as index.js, however, thre is no uuid check; it will scan everything and output that to the console.
+Same as `index.js`, however, thre is no uuid check; it will scan everything and output that to the console.

 # Updating Influx Database
-beacon_scan.sh will scan the entire area, determine any old and new beacons, then send that data to influx (or CURL the data to Filemaker).
+`beacon_scan.sh` will scan the entire area, determine any old and new beacons, then send that data to influx (or CURL the data to Filemaker).
 This works.

-There are also a couple of scripts there that are used as a test. scan_everything_once.sh will scan all the beacons in the surrounding area (using scan_everything.js) one time for 10 seconds and send those results to Influx. scan_once.sh does the same thing, but uses index.js to do the scanning, thereby only sending beacons with a uuid of fda50693a4e24fb1afcfc6eb07647825 to influx.
+There are also a couple of scripts there that are used as a test. `scan_everything_once.sh` will scan all the beacons in the surrounding area (using `scan_everything.js`) one time for 10 seconds and send those results to Influx. `scan_once.sh` does the same thing, but uses `index.js` to do the scanning, thereby only sending beacons with a uuid of `fda50693a4e24fb1afcfc6eb07647825` to influx.